anamarigarzon/Predictive_and_Proactive_Maintenance_in_Power_Systems/README.md

 - [Technology 2]: [Brief description of technology 2 and its role in the project].
 - [Technology 3]: [Brief description of technology 3 and its role in the project].

-## Installation

-1. Clone this repository on your local machine.
-2. Run the command `npm install` to install the dependencies.
-3. [Other installation steps, if any].

 ## Contributors